zhangyilun/capital-one-data-mining-cup-2015/README.md

-# Capital One Data Mining Cup 2015
+## Capital One Data Mining Cup 2015

-Capital One Data Mining Cup 2015.
+We won the first place.